sophiepavia/-home-sophie-Desktop-sophiepavia.github.io/_pages/about.md

   - /about.html
 ---
 {% include seo.html %}
-I am a graduate student in Vanderbilt University’s Department of Computer Science, advised by [Prof. Abhishek Dubey](https://engineering.vanderbilt.edu/bio/abhishek-dubey).
-I work as a research assistant in the [ScopeLab research group](https://scopelab.ai/) where I apply fairness in decision making to cyber-physical systems.I also work with the [SmartTransit.AI group](https://smarttransit.ai/) to solve classic transit problems through the lens of equity.
+I am a graduate student in Vanderbilt University’s Department of Computer Science, advised by [Prof. Abhishek Dubey](https://engineering.vanderbilt.edu/bio/?pid=abhishek-dubey).
+I work as a research assistant in the [ScopeLab research group](https://scopelab.ai/) where I apply fairness in decision making to cyber-physical systems.
+I also work with the [SmartTransit.AI group](https://smarttransit.ai/) to solve classic transit problems through the lens of equity.

 Prior to this, I was a research assistant at BigLab! at Florida State University, working under [Prof. Michael Gubanov](http://www.mgubanov.com/) during my undergraduate.
 During my time at BigLab!, I focused on the intersection of machine learning and data management, working on projects such as [COVIDKG.ORG](http://www.covidkg.org/) and web-scale tabular data classification.